me-mariosteve/Markov-Chain/README.md

 An attempt to generate predictable random sentences, inspired by the Markov chain.

-I tried and succeeded to solve this task about one year ago in python, now I try with Haskell.
+I tried and succeeded to solve this task about one year ago in Python, now I try with Haskell.

+The Python version is still available under the branch [`old-py`](old-py).